ETA+

 Where we landed

-A delivered a proof of concept that allowed the customer to see the the aggregated data in a well designed application.
-The app prioritzed the ranking of properties based on their energy usage and efficiency.
+We delivered a proof of concept that allowed the customer to see the aggregated data in a well designed application.
+The app prioritized the ranking of properties based on their energy usage and efficiency.

 Next case study